infinum/design-handbook/Design process/Discovery/Usability testing.md

 There are some essential steps that don't differ from one setup to another.
 We'll explain the differences as we come by them.

 <br>1.
-Send 🔒 [**Statement of Consent and Confidentiality statement**](https://drive.google.com/open?id=1OzQrCEtUuzfynynlDKRyg5b5PMbdBDkv) documents to your project’s PM and the client to make sure if everything is ok from a legal standpoint.
+Send **[Statement of Consent and NDA]([url](https://drive.google.com/file/d/1IKhQ8gNoYoqd2m7tJXhbQvuU2cGPNQP3/view?usp=sharing))** to your project’s PM and the client to make sure if everything is ok from a legal standpoint.
+If you're running the research in Croatian, here's local version of [Statment of consent and NDA]([url](https://drive.google.com/file/d/1CeSY2zV5W9aTwNpOVxmcQjgQI4RAclWy/view?usp=sharing)).

 <br>2.
 Discuss with the client early on **who is recruiting participants** and where the testing will take place.
 One significant point to discuss: how participants will be rewarded.
 Usually, it's a gift voucher or some small gadget.
 Make sure the client knows about this and budgets for rewards.